Stamps School of Art and Design

-The Penny W. Stamps School of Art and Design is the school of art and design of the University of Michigan located in Ann Arbor, Michigan.
-The school offers graduate and undergraduate degrees in art and design.
+The Stamps School of Art and Design is the school of art and design of the University of Michigan, located in Ann Arbor, Michigan.
+The school offers undergraduate and graduate degree programs in art and design.

-Established as an independent unit in 1974, A&D is one of 19 schools and colleges at the University of Michigan.
+Established as the School of Art and Design in 1974, the School of Art and Design is one of 19 schools and colleges at the University of Michigan.
 It is fully accredited by the National Association of Schools of Art and Design.
-The Stamps School of Art & Design's academic programs and projects focus on generating new creative work, integrating the cultures of art and design, and engaging with the University, region, and national and international communities.
-In 2012, it was named for Penny and E. Roe Stamps in honor of their longtime support of the school, which included a $32.5 million gift in September 2012.
+The school's academic programs and projects focus on generating new creative work, integrating the cultures of art and design, and engaging with the University, region, and national and international communities.
+In 2012, the School of Art and Design was renamed for Penny and E. Roe Stamps in honor of their longtime support of the school, which included a US$32.5 million gift in September 2012.

-Pre-College Programs
+Academics

+Pre-college programs

 The Stamps Pre-College programs were established in 2008.
 The Stamps School of Art & Design offers Spring Studio classes and Summer Studio sessions.
 Virtual and in-person programs are offered to current high school students (grades 9 – 12) interested in building new skills for their creative pursuits.
 Students receive personalized training and advice from Stamps faculty and staff on building a competitive portfolio.

 Pre-College scholarships are available to select students who have been accepted into the program.
 A limited number of full and partial awards are provided to students who demonstrate need and merit.
 Michigan residents applying for summer sessions may also apply for the Watson A. Young Scholarship, an initiative supported by the University of Michigan’s Center for Educational Outreach.
 The Watson A Young scholarship was established to support middle and high school students’ participation in summer opportunities at the University of Michigan that seek to develop students’ interests and abilities in academic disciplines and expose students to the experiences and possibilities provided by higher education.

-Faculty and Staff
+Faculty and staff

 The Penny W. Stamps School of Art & Design employs over 40 full-time faculty.
 Fifteen of the full-time faculty hold dual appointments in the School and another discipline at the University.
 Another 15 faculty, based in University disciplines outside of Art & Design, are jointly appointed in the School.
 David Chung (artist) serves as the director for the MFA program.
 Four of the School's current professors, Phoebe Gloeckner, and Holly Hughes, Heidi Kumao, Endi E. Poskovic are recipients of the Guggenheim Fellowship.
 In 2010, Associate Professor Rebekah Modrak published Reframing Photography, a pioneering textbook in photographic education.
 In 2011, Associate Professor Matt Kenyon's work, Notepad, was acquired by the Museum of Modern Art.
 40 other administrative and technical staff support the School's programs.